hpc2n/sphinx-lesson-template/content/motivation.rst

 Task scheduling and priorities
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Lets consider a different algorithm and its task graph.
+Lets consider a different algorithm.
 Again, we only care about the data dependencies:

 .. figure:: img/chain_flow.png